-This is one of my all-time favourite activities.
+One of my all-time fave activities.
 All you need are some recycled jam jars, PVA glue & oodles of coloured tissue paper.
 Add a tealight & your lanterns are ready to shine.
 For more info here are some we made a few years ago.

 Bible Verse to add to the jar if you wish "You, , are my lamp; You turn my darkness into ."
 2 Samuel 22:29

 Invite the kids to write or draw something they'd like to pray for; it could be a family member, friend, pet, or a current situation in the news, anything that's important to them.
 When they've finished invite them to add their rock to a prayer cairn on a nearby table.

 "Do not be worry about anything, hand it over to God in prayer"Philippians 4:6

 :: Mask Making

 Use a simple eye mask template & have a table full of shiny sparkly craft items for the children to get creative with.
 Pens (glow-in-the-dark, or neon) eco-glitter, feathers, kitchen foil, scraps of tissue paper, buttons, scraps of ribbon, pompoms have all created some amazing masks.